peterampazzo/project-website-template/README.md

 # project-website-template

+__A website template for your final project__ 🔮

 By using this template you would be able to create your own website and deploy it on Github Pages.
-This project create a static website, to test it locally (on your machine) you need to install [Hugo](https://gohugo.io/getting-started/installing/).
-This facilitate you to develop it and display the changes in real time.
+This project creates a static website, to test it locally (on your machine) you need to install [Hugo](https://gohugo.io/getting-started/installing/).
+This facilitates you to develop it and display the changes in real-time.

-Therefore, you can click on 'Use this template' button 😉
+Therefore, you can click on the 'Use this template' button 😉

 #### [DEMO](https://peterampazzo.github.io/project-website-template/)